roryeckel/codex-jenkinsfile/README.md

     *   Configures Git user name and email using `GIT_USER_NAME` and `GIT_USER_EMAIL`.
     *   If `ENABLE_SUBMODULES` is `true`, first commits any changes within submodules:
         *   Iterates through all submodules and checks for changes in each one.
-        *   For submodules with changes, creates a branch, commits changes, and optionally pushes to the submodule's remote.
+        *   For submodules with changes, force-updates or recreates the working branch, commits changes, and optionally pushes to the submodule's push remote.
-        *   This ensures submodule references are properly updated before the parent commit.
+        *   Submodule pointer updates are validated in the parent repository before committing.
-    *   Creates a new branch named `codex-build-<BUILD_NUMBER>` in the parent repository.
+    *   Creates (or resets) a branch named `codex-build-<BUILD_NUMBER>` in the parent repository.
-    *   Stages all changes including updated submodule references (`git add .`).
+    *   Stages all changes, including submodule reference updates, with `git add -A`.
-    *   Commits the changes with a message indicating they were made by Codex, including the build number and the original prompt.
+    *   Commits the changes with a message indicating they were made by Codex, including the build number and original prompt.
-    *   If `ENABLE_GIT_PUSH` is `true`, it pushes the new branch to the remote `origin`.
+    *   If `ENABLE_GIT_PUSH` is `true`, it pushes the new branch to the remote `origin`, using Jenkins credentials for HTTPS remotes when provided.

+> **Note:** When pushing, the pipeline discovers each submodule's first available push remote (not necessarily named `origin`).
+Ensure the Jenkins credential has write access to every submodule push target and that HTTPS remotes are configured when password-based authentication is required.

 ## About OpenAI Codex